memfault/interrupt/_drafts/mcuboot-overview.md

 |Data Storage| |0x48000|0x100000| 736kB|

 > For a real application, it's likely the configuration will be more complex than this.
-For example the upgrade slot may live on external flash to support larger binaries on device.
+For example, the upgrade slot may live on external flash to support larger binaries on the device.

 ### Implementing Flash Backend Dependencies